 - Where possible, we plan educational visits to support our curriculum that are free or involve a minimal charge e.g. to museums in Wales, places of interest within the local area.
-We will calculate the cost of all trips using costings gained from coach companies and admission charges from the places visited.
-The school will always cover the cost of transport. - On occasions, parents and guardians will be asked to contribute to the above cost but no child will be excluded from an activity on the grounds of being unable to make the appropriate payment. - If monies collected run into a significant profit owing to incorrect costing or error, a refund will be offered to parents and guardians.
-Where the refund is declined, the money will be retained in our school budget. - Should the monies collected not be enough to cover the cost of the trip, ar school budget will bear the shortfall.
+We will calculate the cost of all trips using costings gained from coach companies and admission charges from the places visited. - No child will be excluded from an activity on the grounds of being unable to make the appropriate payment. - If monies collected run into a significant profit owing to incorrect costing or error, a refund will be offered to parents and guardians.
+Where the refund is declined, the money will be retained in our school budget.